bartekburnat7/Peinture_-valuer_P1/README.md

 ### __Approach__
 I decieded to make the website a one page layout to make it as basic and simple to use as possible, as most artwork collectors are older folk and arent as tech savy as the younger population.
 This also creates a fast and enjoyable UI expiernce and increases the chances of the user comming back.

 On the website the user will be able to find out about the business's history and have the option to choose between the three services provided in the "Pricing" section.
-There is a large contact section where you will be able to type in your personal details and select what time of item is in question and book a time to discuss the matter.
+There is a large contact section where you will be able to type in your personal details and select what type of item is in question and book a time to discuss the deal.

 ![Am I Responsive Test](/assets/images/WebsiteForProjectamiresponsive.JPG)